mikependon/RepoDB.NET/pages/operations/updateall.md

 # UpdateAll

-This method is used to update an array of rows in the database.
+This method is used to update an array of rows from the database.

 #### Use Case